70 Interesting & Awesome Facts and Trivia about Indiana

 20. Bob Ross learned how to paint in Anchorage, Alaska, but The Joy of Painting episodes were shot at the PBS studio in Muncie, Indiana.

 21. Not everyone loves tomato juice, but we have Indiana to thank for the Bloody Mary.
-In 1971, a bartender named Louis Perrin was working at the French Lick Springs Hotel the place ran out of orange juice.
+In 1971, a bartender named Louis Perrin was working at the French Lick Springs Hotel when the place ran out of orange juice.
 He squeezed some tomatoes and made a cocktail out of it, and a new thing became a thing.

 22. The popular television sitcom Parks and Recreation takes place in Pawnee, Indiana.
 However, the town does not exist.
 There was another show in the early 90s called Eerie, Indiana that was about weird things happening in a spooky town but there’s no city by that name, either.